CHINMAY6656/LMS_using_py/README.txt

                                            LIBRARY MANAGEMENT SYSTEM
                                            _________________________

-  This is project created by the GROUP-15 students.
+  This is project created by the CHINMAY ANAND PANDA.

   The library management system contains:
                  1.ADMIN MODULE